 So, let’s get back to our bargain-hunting, yet child-nurturing parents.
 I often get the call “I’m so excited!
 Someone is giving us a piano!
 It’s a big and heavy upright and doesn’t look that good, but, hey, it’s FREE!”

 The old upright, often scratched and scarred, now sits unusable in their home: the literal “800-pound gorilla in the room”.
 So they are forced to get rid of it.
-They often first try to run a small ad in the classifieds ($100.00), offering the piano “cheap”.
+They often first try to run a small ad in various classifieds, offering the piano “cheap”.
 At that point, they usually realize how they were able to get the piano for FREE.
 They then try to donate the piano.
 However, almost no one takes them anymore.
 Both of the previously mentioned options unfortunately start this heartbreaking process over for the next “victim” of this piano.
 Often, after months of trying to “unload” the piano, I receive the call asking “What can YOU do to get rid of this piano?”
-I can only offer the popular service we provide of moving the piano out ($250.00) and delivering it to the landfill (they charge $50.00).
+I can only offer the popular service we provide of moving the piano out ($400.00) and delivering it to the landfill (they charge me $30.00).

 Also, if you find yourself in possession of a large, old, upright piano that “needs work”, please don’t give it away to anyone to whom it has no sentimental value.
 Please just bite the bullet and put the piano out of its misery by taking it to your local recycle center with 3 or 4 strong guys using a truck or a trailer.
 Please go to “Piano Moving & Moving Suggestions” before attempting this, or hire a professional to dispose of it.

 I’ve seen how emotional it can be to see the old family piano tossed in the trash, but for the sake of the next loving, nurturing parent out there, let’s bring this all-too-common nightmare scenario to an end!